Sidewalk & Parking Lot Falls in Georgia

 Inadequate lighting lead to dangerous slips in Atlanta

-- A dark or shadowy parking lot can be dangerous on its own or can exacerbate the other risk factors that exist, such as ice or sleet, since it can be difficult to see that these dangers exist in a dark space.
+- An unlit sidewalk, common area or parking lot can pose a dangerous tripping hazard, or can raise other risks when they exist, such as ice or sleet, since it can be difficult to see that these dangers exist in a dark space.

 Who is Responsible for Fall Accidents on Atlanta, Georgia Parking Lots and Sidewalks?

 When a slip-and-fall accident occurs on a parking lot or a sidewalk, it could cause serious injuries, including bone fractures, brain injuries or even death.
 The costs of treating the injuries may be expensive and lead to more financial loss as a result of missing work.
-If your accident was caused by someone else’s negligence or failure to exercise reasonable care, then the person who failed you can be held liable and made to pay for the damages (both economic and non-economic) that you incurred.
+Under Georgia law, if your trip or slip and fall injury was due to the failure of another person or company to use reasonable care, you may have a case and you may be justified in recovering monetary compensation (damages) for your losses.

 Owners of the commercial establishment that provided the parking lot